AnimMouse/psn-pkg-torrents/README.md

 ## Technical Infos
 All game links that I used for creating the torrent are from [NoPayStation](https://nopaystation.com/).

-All torrents that I created are created on qbittorrent.
+All torrents that I created are created on qBittorrent.

-All torrents that I created are created on Google Compute Engine VPS.
+~~All torrents that I created are created on Google Compute Engine VPS.

 The piece size of the torrent that I created are set automatically by libtorrent.